kangata/herobot/CONTRIBUTING.md

 ---

-Thank you for contributing to the Herobot Enterprise Application! 🎉
+Thank you for contributing to the Herobot Application! 🎉